 Keep stir-frying for another 30 seconds and season with salt and pepper.
 Serve hot.

-This recipe is vegetarian, but you can easily add almost any meat.
+- For meat lovers: This recipe is vegetarian, but you can easily add almost any meat.
 Poultry is especially popular in stir-fry dishes, but shellfish like shrimp also goes well with mung bean sprouts.